daltomi/capdesktop/README.md

 ### Dependencies:

+Tools are detected at runtime.

-Please, read the header of the script.
+A list of dependencies is indicated in the header of the script.